 Father punches youth who may have sexually assaulted his daughter

-RW was charged with an assault on a 15 year old boy.
-The assault occurred against a complex background.
+Police charged RW, an adult, with an assault on a 15 year old boy.
+However, the assault occurred against a complex background.

-This involved an allegation that RW’s 15 year old daughter had experienced sexual assualt by the 15 year old victim of the assault.
-During an altercation in a public place, RW had lost his temper and punched the victim in the face.
+This involved an allegation that RW’s 15 year old daughter experienced sexual assault by the 15 year old victim of the violent assault.
+During an altercation in a public place, RW had lost his temper and punched the young victim in the face.

-The victim complained to police and RW was charged with an assault of a minor.
-RW pleaded guilty but argued that he was provoked by the ongoing conduct of the victim leading to the assault.
+Subsequently, the victim complained to police and they charged RW with an assault of a minor.
+Following this, RW pleaded guilty but argued that there was provocation brought on by the ongoing conduct of the victim leading to the assault.

 Outcome: Provocation is a factor in the Section 10 dismissal of the case

-Taking into account the very significant degree of provocation, and taking into account the evidence of RW, the Court considered the degree of provocation very significant in the particular matter and dismissed it pursuant to section 10 of the Crimes (Sentencing Procedure) Act.
+Taking into account the very significant degree of provocation, and taking into account the evidence of RW, the Local Court considered the degree of provocation very significant in the particular matter.
+Consequently, the magistrate dismissed it pursuant to section 10 of the Crimes (Sentencing Procedure) Act.

 - Common assault of a minor